BrightID/BrightID/README.md

 Brightside is a decentralized service that allows applications to verify that their users are unique.

-This is important to a variety of applications, including basic income, voting, and charities.
+This is important to a variety of applications, including basic income, voting, reputation systems, and charities.

 ## Components
 ### Interaction Client